Gabsii/getter-setter-generator/README.md

 ## Known issues

 - Make sure whole lines are selected for indentation purposes
+- Problems with constructor variables

 ## Authors and Collaborators